top of page

 Inferior sunglasses can be more damaging to your eyes than wearing no sunglasses at all.
 When one wears sunglasses, the pupil widens; if the sunglasses have poor UV protection, then the eyes are damaged more by the sun’s rays.

 "I am writing this review on behalf of my husband, he has worn glasses since the age of 11, he had cataracts in both eyes.
 Mr Chitkara removed both cataracts on the same day.
 After being very apprehensive about this, it was the best decision.
-His eye sight is the best it has ever been and He no longer need glasses for distance or reading.
-We would highly recommend Mr Chitkara to anyone considering this surgery, service and patient care was amazing - thank you"
+His eyesight is the best it has ever been, and He no longer needs glasses for distance or reading.
+We would highly recommend Mr Chitkara to anyone considering this surgery, service and patient care was amazing - thank you”.

 Kay W